KVI

-KVI (570 AM) is a commercial radio station in Seattle, Washington, known as "News Talk 570 KVI".
-Owned by Lotus Communications, it airs a conservative talk radio format.
-The studios and offices are located with former sister station KOMO-TV at KOMO Plaza (formerly Fisher Plaza) in Seattle.
-KVI transmits a power of 5,000 watts, using a non-directional antenna, giving it a signal that extends from the U.S.-Canada border to Olympia.
-Its transmitter site is on Vashon Island, located roughly halfway between Seattle and Tacoma.
+KVI (570 AM) is a commercial radio station licensed to Seattle, Washington, United States, known as "News Talk 570 KVI".
+Owned by Lotus Communications, it airs a conservative talk format, with studios located with former sister station KOMO-TV at KOMO Plaza (formerly Fisher Plaza) in Seattle.
+KVI's transmitter is on Vashon Island, located roughly halfway between Seattle and Tacoma; the station's signal extends from the Canada–United States border to Olympia.